AG-Systems/videosite/README.md

 To Do:

-make trailer video
+Make trailer video

-Make actual content
+Make actual content [video 1 done]

-Make support page
+Make support page [done kinda]

 Make about page

-Make it secure
+Make it secure [can be done]

-Make it so you must pay to access all of the content
+Make it so you must pay to access all of the content [done]

-Launch it
+Launch it [done]

-Market it (give out free accounts, instagram, reddit, youtube)
+Market it (give out free accounts, instagram, reddit, youtube) [Done.
+Need to make the front page better]